Greta Thunberg to set sail for NY climate summit | DW | 14.08.2019

 At a Plymouth dockside briefing last Sunday, Herrmann said Thunberg had assured him she was upbeat despite being a maritime novice, the risk of seasickness and spartan equipment.

-To his question whether she was scared, she answered with a "clear no,” said Herrmann, who yacht at top speed does 25 knots (46 kilometers per hour).
+To his question whether she was scared, she answered with a "clear no,” said Herrmann, whose yacht at top speed does 25 knots (46 kilometers per hour).

 Efforts 'fading,' warns Guterres